MasrourTawfik/Textra_AI_Research/docs/source/dataExtraction.rst

 * API rate limiting must be respected when accessing arXiv
 * PDF processing can be computationally intensive
-* Some papers may require manual verification for RL content
 * Storage space requirements increase with the number of papers